 Disney’s insight — that organizations should thoughtfully choose the words they use to describe the people they serve—is not applied by all companies.
 As a former Disney cast member, I was pleasantly surprised to learn Even refers to users of its app not as customers or users but as members.
 Since joining Even, I have used the term member with gusto — in meetings, conversations, candidate interviews, and even in code — as a constant reminder of whom I work for and why I think my work here ultimately matters.

 Member to me is a distillation of our brand.
-It tells me that Even thinks about our end users in a different way than a typical Silicon Valley startup: not as the delta between revenue and acquisition cost, but primarily as people with whom we’re in a long-term service relationship (this is one reason why we have a subscription business model).
+It tells me that Even thinks about our end users in a different way than a typical Silicon Valley startup: not as the delta between revenue and acquisition cost, but primarily as people with whom we’re in a long-term service relationship (this is one reason why we have an employer-sponsored business model instead of employee-paid).
 The term member reminds me that, beyond the ups and downs and the minutiae of my daily work, I serve the people who have joined our community of users and allowed us to be a part of their financial lives.

 But I came to realize that I had misperceived what the term member means at Even and misjudged how intentionally it’s used in practice.
 For example, not all Eveners use the term consistently, sometimes referring to members as users or — *gasp* — customers.
 I realized that member isn’t imbued with as much meaning or the same feeling to all Eveners, because the company has not actually defined it explicitly or explained it completely.